 1. Send a postcard to invite holiday shoppers back into your store.

 The holidays are a prime time to build your relationships with customers new and old, and that still applies at the start of a new year.
 One way to do that is by creating a segment based on purchase date.
 For example, everyone who bought something from you between Thanksgiving and the end of December.
 Then, say thank you with a postcard that invites them back into your store with a promo code or special offer.

 2. Bring back lost shoppers with Google Remarketing ads.

 Of course, not all holiday shoppers who visit your site buy something.
 (It’s an easy season for getting distracted, after all.)
 You can bring back the ones who got away with Google remarketing ads.
 These ads, targeted at people who visited your site, appear all across the web to entice them back into your store.

 3. Re-engage lapsed shoppers with a customer re-engagement automation.

 Some customers may not have made it into your store at all this holiday season, but that’s okay.
 You can encourage them to come see all the new stuff you have with a customer re-engagment automation.
 These emails, sent automatically to people who purchased something from you in the past, result in more orders than a bulk email.
-It’s as easy as connecting your store, designing 1 email, and letting the automation do the rest.
+It’s as easy as connecting your store, designing one email, and letting the automation do the rest.

-After lots of new people join your list during the holidays, it’s important to learn more about them so you can target them with smarter marketing.
+After lots of new people join your audience during the holidays, it’s important to learn more about them so you can target them with smarter marketing.
 Mailchimp makes it easy to organize your audience into segments, add tags to your contacts, send personalized messages, and even learn about a contact individually.